spectrocloud/librarium/docs/docs-content/enterprise-version/upgrade/upgrade-k8s/airgap.md

   Palette.

-- An OCI registry such as [Harbor](https://goharbor.io/) or [AWS ECR](https://aws.amazon.com/ecr/) configured and available to store the new Palette images and packages.
+- An OCI registry such as [Harbor](https://goharbor.io/) or [AWS ECR](https://aws.amazon.com/ecr/) configured and available to store the new Palette images and packs.

 - Access to the latest Palette airgap setup binary.
 Refer to [Access Palette](/enterprise-version/#access-palette) for more details.